nmmsv/cse185-spring18-week3/CSE185_Week3_PartI.md

 * Type in your email so that you can access the report at any time.
 * Then click Evaluate.

+Once your report has finished, record the N50 value for your kmer size in the spreadsheet.

-**One your report is submitted, you are free to go.
-We will look at the QUAST output next time, and we will try to link our contigs into longer pieces of genome with a technique called scaffolding.**
+**That's it for today.
+Next time we will try to link our contigs into longer pieces of genome with a technique called scaffolding.**

 **Acknowledgements: Adapted from a lab originally written by Dr. Katie Petrie**